crosscode-nl/ccopenlib/include/ccol/thread/EXAMPLES.md

 ccol::thread::ThreadPool threadpool;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a ThreadPool with an custom amount of Threads:
+To create a ThreadPool with a specific amount of Threads:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cxx}
 ccol::thread::ThreadPool threadpool{2}; // create 2 threads on the ThreadPool